Alukewarmglassofwater/Alukewarmglassofwater-intern-repo/Onboarding/Milestone-3/git_understanding.md

 - Increases the chance of reintroducing old bugs due to lack of context.
 - Slows down onboarding of new team members who rely on commit history to learn the codebase.

-This is something I'd like to integrate into the main code base please.
+- e.g. This is something I'd like to integrate into the main code base please.

 # Pull Requests